Dr. Edward Chesney|

 Dr. Brian Roberts|

-Assistant Professor; REU Program Director
+Associate Professor; REU Program Director

-Aquatic ecosystem ecology and biogeochemistry:
+Ecosystem ecology and biogeochemistry:

 I am interested in understanding how human activities affect the capacity of aquatic ecosystems along the continuum from headwater streams and lakes to large rivers, estuaries, and open-ocean ecosystems to process and retain nutrients and energy.